About the Compost Revolution

 If you already know how to compost or worm farm, you don't need to do the tutorial (though you might learn a few things and they’re lots of fun so we recommend it!).
-You will still need to do the quiz to qualify for a discounted compost bin or worm farm.

-Gardening and sustainability programs are popping almost everyday at schools across Australia.
-Some are even part of the curriculum!
+Gardening and sustainability programs are popping almost every day at schools across Australia.
+Some are even part of the curriculum.
 What better way to educate students on the fun, beauty, and responsibility of the cycle of life than by teaching them how to recycle food scraps into soil and fertiliser through composting and worm farming - and then doing the same at home?

 1. Nominate your school.
 (Be sure to chat with the principal or a gardening champion at your school to get their ok.)

 2. Email us at [email protected] to get a custom coupon code to track donations.

 3.We will send you a flyer and materials to help promote the revoltion in your school.

 4. Spread the word around your school!
 Get the flyer into the school newsletter, send flyers home with students, post it up in classrooms and hallways, and contact your local newspaper.
 Most councils are happy to provide schools with printed flyers.